Hanging By A Hair

-Hairstylist Marla Vail and her detective husband Dalton are delighted by every aspect of their new home, until their next door neighbor illegally erects a fence on their mutual property line.
-Marla’s hopes for making friends are ruined by a resultant argument between Dalton and the man, who happens to be the Homeowners’ Association President.
-Things grow worse when their neighbor is found dead in his home the next day.
+Newlyweds Marla and Dalton Vail are delighted by their new home, until their next-door neighbor erects an illegal fence between their properties.
+Marla’s hopes for making friends are dashed by a resultant argument between Dalton and the man, who is president of the HOA.
+The situation becomes more tangled when their neighbor is found dead the following day.

 “Marla is short for marvelous.
-If you like your mysteries ‘cozy,’ you’re going to enjoy every minute you spend with her!”— Joanna Campbell Slan, author of the Kiki Lowenstein Mysteries & the Jane Eyre Chronicles
+If you like your mysteries ‘cozy,’ you’re going to enjoy every minute you spend with her!”
+Joanna Campbell Slan, author of the award-winning Kiki Lowenstein mystery series

 “A pleasingly lighthearted cozy.” — Publisher’s Weekly

 “The suspense element in this unusually funny mystery is gripping.” — Florida Weekly

 “A new home spells nothing but trouble for newlyweds Marla and Dalton Vail.” — Kirkus Reviews

 “Hanging by a Hair is entertaining, enjoyable, and informative.” — Murder on the Beach Mystery Bookstore